Skip to main content

 (b) Nonprofit animal shelters or animal rescue organizations with 501(c)(3) status, acting in the ordinary course of adoptions;

-(c) Transfers of puppies bred for bona fide service, police, or research programs;
+(c) Transfers of puppies bred for bona fide service, law enforcement, search and rescue, or research programs; or

 (d) One-time transfers of a single puppy that was not bred or whelped within the City of Philadelphia, has been continuously owned by the transferor for at least thirty (30) days, and is rehomed without profit.
 Any payment may not exceed documented veterinary or care expenses actually incurred.